5 Most Popular Roofing Material Styles

 Which Roof is Best For You?

-Do you need help in choosing the right roofing structure for your home?
+Do you need help in choosing the right roofing material for your home?
 Have you already made a decision and need help with the installation?
 In either case, give us a call at (843) 442-7656 to speak to a member of our team today.
-Consider Wando Roofing your trusted roof advisor, we’ll never sell you a roof you don’t need!
+Consider Wando Roofing Company Charleston your trusted roofing contractor in Charleston, we’ll never sell you a roof you don’t need!

 If you’d like to explore the different types of roofs a little more before reaching out to a professional, we’ve created some helpful roof resources.
 Check out some of our favorites:

 - Does Your Roof Need Replacement?

 - Why Choose Metal Roofing?

 Do you have more questions about your roof?
 You can find answers to common roofing questions below.

 Q: Can I just replace the damaged shingles?

 - A: A roof consists of more than just shingles.
 In some cases, you can just replace the shingles if the area of damage is small.
 However, that’s not possible if most of your roof is damaged.
 It’s best to replace the structure entirely to save money in the long run.